 The colours of FC Barcelona are blue and garnet (deep red).
 They have been chosen at the club’s conception and have remained true throughout the years.
 It is from these colours that the club receives its famous nickname – Blaugrana (“blau” means blue in Catalan and “grana” means garnet).
 The team plays its home games draped in the club colours.
 Their jerseys are traditionally striped blue and red and their shorts are blue.
-The current version of the FC Barcelona kit features attenuating red lines on a blue background, blue shorts and blue socks.
-The team plays its away games in all light blue uniforms with black lettering.
-It’s third kit is dark maroon with orange trim.
+The current version of the FC Barcelona kit features thin red lines on a blue background, blue shorts and blue socks.
+The team plays its away games in all yellow uniforms with black lettering.
+Its third kit is light pink with darker pink accents.

 FC Barcelona crest is a bowl-shaped shield which is divided into three parts.
 The top left features the Saint George Cross (Creu de Sant Jordi in Catalan), which refers to the patron saint of Catalonia.
 The top right has four red stripes on a yellow background.
 This is La Senyera – the Catalan flag – which according to legend shows the Four Fingers of Blood (Quatre Dits de Sang) made by King Wilfred the Hairy on a shield before going into battle against the Moors in the 9th century.
 The bottom of the crest has the colours of the club and an old, stylized football.
 In the middle, between the top and the bottom are the letters FCB, which stand for “Futbol Club Barcelona”.

 FC Barcelona Kit History